sciglio/starter-academic/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-Marco Scigliuzzo is a PhD student working on quantum optics with superconducting circuits at Chalmers University of technology (Sweden).
+Marco Scigliuzzo is a PhD student working on quantum optics with superconducting circuits at Chalmers University of Technology (Sweden).
 His research interests include light-matter interaction in a structured electromagnetic environment, quantum acoustic in microwave regime and quantum thermodynamics.

 The versatility of superconducting circuits allows the study of these fields on a single platform.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Scigliuzzo_20210418.pdf" "newtab" >}}resumé{{< /staticref >}}.